greg-raven/Department-21/_posts/2013-11-25-where-to-retire.md

 You can retire to the Deep South where …

 1. You can rent a movie and buy bait in the same store.
-2. “Y’all” is singular and “all y’all” is plural.
+2. "Y'all" is singular and "all y'all" is plural.
-3. “He needed killin” is a valid defense.
+3. "He needed killin" is a valid defense.
 4. Everyone has 2 first names: Billy Bob, Jimmy Bob, Mary Sue, Betty Jean, Mary Beth, etc.
-5. Everything is either “in yonder,” “over yonder,” or “out yonder.”
-It’s important to know the difference, too.
+5. Everything is either "in yonder," "over yonder," or "out yonder."
+It's important to know the difference, too.

 OR